 The CDSP may only propose a Service Change where the CDSP considers that the Service Change would facilitate better achieving the [DSC Objectives].

-A Non-Modification Service Change may not be proposed or made if it would conflict with the provision by the CDSP of a Code Service.
+A Non-Modification Service Change may not be proposed or made if it would [conflict] with the provision by the CDSP of a Code Service.

 Subject to paragraph [2.6.6], within 10 Business Days after receiving or making a Change Proposal, the CDSP shall make an initial assessment and prepare and send to the Committee a report (Evaluation Quotation Report or EQR) setting out: